|

 matte finish,

 of aluminum plates, at least when viewed closer up.
-Also, UV-cured-inkjet
+UV-cured inkjet

-plates we have sampled from a major producer — when considering
+plates we have sampled from a major producer specializing in "design

-whether to offer them — were printed at low resolution and looked
+considering whether to offer them — were printed at low resolution

-fuzzy and grainy within a few feet.
-Both these characteristics caused
+and looked fuzzy and grainy within a few feet.
+Both these characteristics

 - Tradeoffs.
 With screen-printing